-☐ Physical Improvements & District Identity
+• \ Physical Improvements & District Identity

 Physical improvements that enhance a sense of identity for the district also rated highly among stakeholders in the survey and could include a variety of improvements, including banners, planters, gateways, signage, public art and maintenance.
+Funds provided through the Elevate Denver Bond program will enhance safety for pedestrians.

-☐ Advocacy on Behalf of Corridor Property and Businesses
+Advocacy on Behalf of Corridor Property and Businesses